 The Lambert-Eaton syndrome is strongly associated with SCLC.
 It is caused by antibodies that interfere with the release of presynaptic acetylcholine at the neuromuscular junction.

-Patients with the Lambert-Eaton syndrome show an improvement in muscle strength with exercise.
+Patients with Lambert-Eaton syndrome show an improvement in muscle strength with exercise.

-Electromyographic (EMG) studies are helpful in making the diagnosis.
-These studies reveal an increase in the muscle action potential with repeated nerve stimulation at rates faster than 10 per second.
+These studies are helpful in making the diagnosis.
+They reveal an increase in the muscle action potential, with repeated nerve stimulation at rates faster than 10 per second.

-Edrophonium test In addition, in contrast to individuals with myasthenia gravis, patients with the Lambert-Eaton syndrome have a poor response to the edrophonium test.
+In addition, in contrast to individuals with myasthenia gravis, patients with Lambert-Eaton syndrome have a poor response to the edrophonium test.

-Chemotherapy is the first line of treatment, since 90% of patients with SCLC will respond to this measure.
-In fact, recovery from the Lambert-Eaton syndrome has been noted in some patients treated with chemotherapy.
+This is the first line of treatment, because 90% of patients with SCLC will respond to this measure.

 The relationship between polymyositis/dermatomyositis and malignancy was established long ago.
 The most commonly associated malignancies are breast, lung, and ovarian cancers.
 An increased incidence of cancer patients with dermatomyositis (10%) has been observed, but the association of cancer with polymyositis is less clear.